bertiesh/FaceDetectionandRecognition/README.md

 ```
 Note: The name of the collection could be a new collection you wish to create or an existing collection you wish to upload to.

-_Run with Sample images directory: (Requires absolute path of directory)_
+_Run with Sample images directory:_

 ```
 python -m src.Sample_Client.sample_bulk_upload_client --directory_paths ./resources/sample_db --collection_name test